What did you like best about our MAD ABOUT SCIENCE

 It shares its spirit with all the life it supports.

-The wind that gave me my first breath also received my last sigh.
+me my first breath also received my last sigh.

 This we know: the earth does not belong to us.